GlezS/Master-in-data-science-Big-data/README.md

 Hello,

-Here are the book the teacher Thomas Verdebout recomend for STAT-F600-0-202021.
+Here are the books the teacher Thomas Verdebout recomend for STAT-F600-0-202021.

 Enjoy.